 Naturally you need to pay attention to SWL to avoid dangers during lifting.
 Bear in mind that only our smaller, sub-1000kg swing jibs can be mounted on walls, hence the reason that this particular example is eligible for mounting on floor surfaces or columns.

 Under bracing means that jib cranes can be mounted close to the ceiling and other overhead obstructions.
-This does mean you have to make compromises in terms of sturdiness over the length of the arm, as well as putting up with part of the beam being cut off by the brace itself.
+This does mean you have to make compromises in terms of a shorter working beam length due to part of the beam being cut off by the brace itself.

 Over bracing does not suffer from either of these issues, so our 2000kg crane can be equipped with trolleys and other add-ons that will have free reign of the full length of the beam.
 This helps with practicality and productivity, as well as addressing safety concerns.